-Padmanabhaswamy temple is one of the 108 Divya Desams or the temples dedicated to Vishnu.
+Padmanabhaswamy temple is one of the 108 Divya Desams or they are the temples dedicated to Vishnu.

 Kuthiramalika Palace or Kuthiramaliga Palace

-Kuthiramalika means palace of horses, it literally gets its name from 122 wood carved horses that are a part of its architecture.
+Kuthiramalika means palace of horses, it literally gets its name from 122 wood-carved horses that are a part of its architecture.
 This wooden palace is right next to the Padmanabhaswamy Temple, a part of it is open to the public.
 So, it is more like a museum now.
-I highly recommend you to visit it when you visit Trivandrum for various reasons.
+I highly recommend you to visit it when you are in the state capital.

 The wood architecture is amazing and unless you live in the deep south, you hardly see such architecture anymore.
 Wooden pillars, giant sloping roofs, corridors running around the house and intricate carved wooden panels in teakwood and rosewood – all the define native architecture.
 You get a glimpse of the Kerala life in these wooden houses way back in mid 19th CE when it was built.

 Things you should not miss at Kuthiramalika Palace is Conch Shell insignia of Travancore kings, ivory artifacts,